cadedupont/shell-script-archive/README.md

 # Shell Script Archive
 This is an archive of Bash scripts for personal use.
 A fair deal of configuration will need to be done on your part if you wish to use these scripts yourself.

+> [!IMPORTANT]
+> Access to UARK's server, Turing, now requires access via VPN, meaning you'll need to be connected to the VPN before running the `push.sh` script.
+Read more [here](https://its.uark.edu/network-access/vpn/index.php).

 ## Download the Project
 You can either download the scripts as a ZIP or clone the repository by running the following command in your machine's terminal: